 In couples therapy, both partners participate in counseling sessions to get help resolving conflict, working on their sources of stress, and reinforcing positive relationship behaviors.
 Couples therapy takes place in a no-judgment zone where couples can openly discuss their fears and problems in a safe environment.

 It’s your therapist’s job to help each of you work through complicated feelings and improve how you respond to each other and other situational stressors.
 The Thriving Center of Psychology providers have extensive experience guiding couples in sorting out complex issues and talking to each other with greater understanding and empathy.

 Do we need couples therapy?

-If you’re considering couples therapy, you’re not alone.
+If you’re considering couples therapy, it’s likely that you could benefit from services from a therapist or psychologist.
 Many people turn to Thriving Center of Psychology for help handling various relationship issues.
 Couples therapy might be a good idea if you and your partner:

 - Suffer from poor communication

 - Have recently gone through a significant event, such as the death of a loved one